tendermint/tendermint/docs/architecture/adr-069-flexible-node-intitalization.md

 - Provide a more flexible internal framework for initializing tendermint nodes to make the initatilization process less hard-coded by the implementation of the node objects.

   - Reactors should not need to expose their interfaces *within* the implementation of the node type, except in the context of some groups of services.

   - This refactoring should be entirely opaque to users.

+  - These node initialization changes should not require a reevaluation of the `service.Service` or a generic initialization orchestration framework.

 - If required for the 0.35 release, add an "unsafe" way to construct a node service with user-supplied mempool, including making the relevant interfaces and types external/exported.